 Alan is a Glasgow-based writer on screen, stage and page (the latter represented by AM Heath).
 He is currently a regular writer on RIVER CITY (BBC).

-Alan’s latest play, ONE THINKS OF IT ALL AS A DREAM, toured Scotland in October and November 2016 having been commissioned by the Scottish Mental Health Arts and Film Festival.
+In October and November 2016 Alan’s play ONE THINKS OF IT ALL AS A DREAM toured Scotland having been commissioned by the Scottish Mental Health Arts and Film Festival.
 It’s ‘a wonderfully touching portrait’ of the former Pink Floyd frontman, Syd Barrett:

 **** – ‘Bissett’s lovingly and intensively researched play’ –The Herald

 Unstarred – ‘a gem…beautifully honed and truly evocative mini-drama’ – The Sunday Herald